-The Board consists of 2 directors, both of which are independent, non-executive directors.
+The Board consists of three directors, two of which are independent, non-executive directors.
 Board members are all qualified persons with extensive experience operating within the insurance and financial services sector, and will ensure the business is run in line with good corporate governance principles.